-Specialized paper batteries could act as power sources for any number of devices implanted in humans and animals, including RFID tags, cosmetics, drug-delivery systems and pacemakers.
-A capacitor introduced into an organism could be implanted fully dry and then be gradudally exposed to bodily fluids over time to generate voltage.
-Paper batteries are also biodegradable, a need only partially addressed by current e-cycling and other electronics disposal methods increasingly advocated for by the green computing movement.
+Specialized paper batteries are expected to act as power sources for any number of devices implanted in humans and animals, including RFID tags, drug-delivery systems and pacemakers.
+In theory, a capacitor introduced into an organism could be implanted fully dry and then be gradually exposed to bodily fluids over time to generate voltage.